Purpose of the Grant Program

 The grant is awarded mainly to candidates with a Ph.D., but candidates with an MSc degree and strong expertise in their field may also be considered.

-Professionals/non-academics with a minimum experience of five years in the field will be considered.
+Professionals/non-academics with a minimum experience of seven years in the field will be considered.

 The candidate must be a U.S. citizen.
 Proposals for medical research involving clinical training, patient care or patient contact are not eligible.
 Please contact the Fulbright Finland Foundation if you have any questions about the eligibility of your project.